The Gamer's Brain - Book Excerpt

 Get in touch with Celia Hodent

-If you are interested in booking the author for a Consulting / Speaking session, please fill out this form.
-You can find out where Celia Hodent is speaking and doing masterclass sessions next here (displaying public events only).
+If you are interested in booking the author for a Consulting / Speaking session, please click the button below to fill out a short form.